Ali-Xed/nasa-hackathon/README.md

 </p>

 ## About the App
-NearbyWeather is a simple weather app, that provides current weather information for nearby cities, as well for bookmarked locations.
-NearbyWeather uses the OpenWeatherMap api to download weather data.
+ClimateApp is a simple weather app, that provides current weather information for nearby cities, as well for bookmarked locations.
+ClimateApp uses the OpenWeatherMap api to download weather data.
 Additionally the OpenWeatherMaps location database is directly bootstrapped into the app for quick access.

-With NearbyWeather you can:
+With ClimateApp you can:
 - See current weather information for bookmarked and nearby places via a list and a map view
 - Detailed weather information is offered in addition to the overviews
 - Add places as bookmarks via OpenWeatherMaps weather-station data base